ttapupy/my_css_battle/README.md

 # my_css_battle

 Just saving here my [CSS Batle](https://cssbattle.dev/) solutions in a decent way.
-These implementations have nothing to do with code golf, I just liked these challenging shapes!
-My aim was to write real world css.
+These implementations have nothing to do with code golf, I just liked these challenging shapes and also wanted to do some recreational activity.
+I aimed to write "real world" pure css.

 ![battle1](https://github.com/ttapupy/my_css_battle/assets/23095938/9178b2df-6f26-462b-b3c5-2acd31c2b37f)